Acreage Crop Reporting Streamlining Initiative (ACRSI)

 Which agency is ultimately responsible for timely reporting of acres?

 Neither.
 Producers remain responsible for timely reporting of their acres.

 If the producer reports acres to one agency in error, will the other agency be able to correct those errors?

 Yes.
 Either agency will be able to correct the data, but the data will need to be resubmitted through the electronic sharing process to ensure both agencies have matching data.
 As in the past, producers are still responsible for signing and certifying the accuracy of the data in both their FSA and RMA acreage reports.

 What crops that I report will be shared under ACRSI?

-The following 16 categories of crops will be shared under ACRSI:
+The following crops are shared under ACRSI:

 - Conservation Reserve Program (CRP)

 - Sugar Cane